Yushicui/PrimatesSanctuary-MVC-JavaApp/README.md

 - The input weight is assumed to be in kilograms.
 - The input age is assumed to be in years.

+### **Limitations**
+- The program lacks a saving function, further development should integrate a database, such as MongoDB, to facilitate data storage and retrieval.
+- The user interface can be further improved, such as displaying the lists in table format, and the overall design could be made more user-friendly.

 ### **Summary**<br>
 The Primates Sanctuary Java application stands as a beacon of efficiency and usability in managing monkeys within a sanctuary.
 By leveraging the MVC architecture, the application not only enhances user experience through its graphical interface but also ensures systematic management of each monkey's details, health, and enclosure status.